cbeck88/strict-variant/README.md

   v = true;
 ```

-Do you get annoyed that code like this may compile on some machines, but not others?
+Do you dislike that code like this may compile on some machines, but not others?

 ```c++
   boost::variant<long, unsigned int> v;